-- Brake light and side light
+- · Brake lights and side lights - · Turn signal

-- Side lights

-- Turn signal

 - It is only possible to change the turn signal light. - If the warning lamp for the side light and/or rear fog light (LED lights) lights up, the tail light assembly should be replaced. - The failure of the lamp is only shown when the LED function goes out completely.
 Sometimes, a LED will stop working, without displaying the warning as the function continues to operate.